 The records in the Register of Burials at Roman Catholic Archdiocese of Toronto Archives have been transcribed and proof-read by experienced volunteers who are accustomed to erratic spelling in a variety of writing styles.
 Particular attention has been paid to the interpretation of surnames.

 Each of the four volumes includes a brief history of the development of Roman Catholic cemeteries in Toronto, maps and other illustrations.
 Fully indexed.
+The index can also be consulted in The Ontario Name Index.

 NOTE: These volumes are also available to current Toronto Branch members, free of charge, on our Members Only pages.